PlusAuth/plusauth-php-starter/README.md

 First we need to configure the server.
 Rename `.env.example` to `.env`.

-Then configure the `.env` file using your Client Id, Client Secret and your Plusauth tenant name.
+Then configure the `.env` file using your Client Id, Client Secret and your PlusAuth tenant name.

 **_Note:_** `composer` must be installed on your system to install project dependencies.